The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-At regular intervals, the team considers how to become more productive and adjust their actions appropriately.
+At regular intervals, the team gathers and discusses how to become more productive and adjust their actions appropriately.

 Teams need to be self-organizing, responsible, and disciplined because, in Agile principles, this is the most crucial element to success.

-Scrum often requires many changes, including changing attitudes and cultural changes.
-To effectively implement Scrum, it is not enough to simply accept the structure that Scrum offers but to truly understand the flexible principles and apply them consistently as a team.
+Scrum often requires many changes, including attitudes and culture.
+To effectively implement Scrum, it is not enough to simply accept the structure it offers but to truly understand the flexible principles and apply them consistently as a team.

-As the environment, the market, consumers, and businesses change rapidly, Scrum can help you respond more effectively to change.
-It is designed to provide predictability of events, of course, if you are monitoring change and to control risk.
+Scrum can help you respond more effectively to rapid changes in the environment, market, consumers and businesses.
+It is designed to provide predictability of events, if you are monitoring change and to control risk.

 Scrum helps you organize your work so that you deliver something valuable to every customer.
 This “something valuable” is called “Potentially Shippable Product Increment”.